Website Design Best Practices

 Tracking and Testing

 Small changes in site design and content can lead to big differences in lead generation.
 To find the best version of your site, run split tests (or A/B tests) on different designs, graphics, content, and other elements to understand which version brings more leads.
-There are multiple tools available to analyze site performance and the data from these tests.
+There are multiple tools and web maintenance solutions available to analyze site performance and the data from these tests.

 Testimonials and Reviews